 FSU degree-seeking students are required to take at least six (6) hours per summer session in order to be eligible for financial aid during Summer School.

-Office of Summer School
+Office of Continuing Education and Summer School

 Fayetteville State University

 1200 Murchison Road

 Fayetteville, NC 28301-4298

 The Office of Continuing Education and Summer School is the unit within Fayetteville State University's Division of Academic Affairs responsible for all non-credit continuing and professional education and summer school programs.

 Through courses, workshops, seminars, and conferences, our programs will help you increase your progress toward graduation, prepare for a new career, advance within your current profession, learn new skills to stay competitive in today's job market or simply improve your quality of life.

 The Continuing Education section is responsible for all non-credit programming at FSU.
 Unit activities include program development, design and delivery; budget development; registration and fee collection; approval and record-keeping of continuing education units (CEUs); and program evaluation.
 Summer Camps for youth are also coordinated by the office.

 The Summer School section is responsible for the administration of summer school.
 Summer School is an integral part of the academic year and offers courses that are equivalent to any traditional fall or spring classes in respect to course content, credit value, and quality of instruction given.
 The university offers two summer sessions and includes international study built into designated courses.
 Within summer Session I, we offer Intersession (12 days), a four-week session with classes meeting face-to-face, and an 8-week term with all of our online courses and a few face-to-face options.
 The Office of Summer School administers summer school payroll and issues contracts to faculty teaching in the summer.